-I was still going out twice a day walking with my dogs at the end of May and start of June but on the 3rd June, I was stepping off a kerb to avoid a group of tourists when I badly rolled my right ankle sideways and twisted it.
-It was painful the rest of the walk, but I got home without any problems but over the following days the ankle started to swell up and I could not stand unaided without a lot of pain.
+I was still going out twice a day walking with my dogs at the end of May and the start of June but on the 3rd of June, I was stepping off a kerb to avoid a group of tourists when I badly rolled my right ankle sideways and twisted it.
+It was painful the rest of the walk, but I got home without any problems over the following days the ankle started to swell up and I could not stand unaided without a lot of pain.

 Visiting Swanage Hospital

-After a few more days I was unable to go out walking due to the ankle pain and swelling with very sharp glute / top of hamstring pain and ankle pain when standing which was getting worse every day.
+After a few more days I was unable to go out walking due to the ankle pain and swelling with very sharp glute/top of hamstring pain and ankle pain when standing which was getting worse every day.

 I started using crutches to get around the house, but this was also very painful.

-The hospital staff checked the ankle and foot and could not find any symptoms which indicated a broken bone and told me they thought it was a Grade 2 level ankle sprain and I should treat it with ice packs and use a ankle support to help it heal.
+The hospital staff checked the ankle and foot and could not find any symptoms which indicated a broken bone and told me they thought it was a Grade 2 level ankle sprain and that I should treat it with ice packs and use ankle support to help it heal.

 They also told me that the hospital physiotherapist would be starting work again soon and to contact them online for a telephone appointment and they would send me suitable exercises to do.